bka-2cycle/readme-generator/README.md

-# ReadMe Generator
+# ReadMe File Generator

   ![license badge](https://img.shields.io/static/v1?label=License&message=MIT&color=brightgreen)

   ## Description

-  This app allows a user to create a ReadMe file via the command line using nodeJS
+  Allows the user to quickly and easily create a README file by using a command-line application to generate one.
+This allows the project creator to devote more time to working on the project.
+By utilizing the Inquirer package in NodeJS we can generate all the content for a quality README file.

   ## Table of Contents